 All boaters convicted of a BUI involving a "mechanically propelled vessel"—a watercraft equipped with a motor—must complete a boater safety course approved by the California Department of Boating and Waterways within six months of their conviction.

-If you've been arrested for or charged with boating under the influence in California, get in contact with an experienced BUI attorney.
+If you've been arrested for or charged with boating under the influence in California, get in contact with an experienced DUI attorney.
 The facts of every case are different.
-A good BUI attorney should be able to explain how California BUI law applies to the facts of your case and help you decide the best course of action.
+A good DUI attorney should be able to explain how California BUI law applies to the facts of your case and help you decide the best course of action.